NTLDR: History

-Windows NT was originally designed for ARC-compatible platforms, relying on its boot manager support and providing only osloader.exe, a loading program accepting ordinary command-line arguments specifying Windows directory partition, location or boot parameters, which is launched by ARC-compatible boot manager when a user chooses to start specific Windows NT operating system.
-However, because IBM PC compatible machines lacked any of the ARC support, as that platform preceded ARC, the additional layer was added specifically for that platform: custom boot manager code presenting text menu allowing the user to choose from one or more operating system and its options configured in boot.ini configuration file, prepended by special StartUp module which is responsible for some preparations such as switching the CPU to the protected mode.
+Windows NT was designed to be compatible with Advanced RISC Computing (ARC) platforms, relying on its boot manager support and providing only osloader.exe, a loading program accepting ordinary command-line arguments specifying Windows directory partition, location or boot parameters, which is launched by an ARC-compatible boot manager when a user chooses to start a specific Windows NT operating system.
+However, because IBM PC compatible machines based on the x86 IA-32 platform lacked any kind of ARC support (as they predate the creation of the ARC specification), an additional layer was added specifically for that platform: a custom boot manager code presenting a text-based menu allowing the user to choose from one or more operating systems and its options configured in a boot.ini configuration file, prepended by a special StartUp module which is responsible for some preparations such as switching the CPU to protected mode.

 When a user chooses an operating system from the boot menu, the following command-line arguments are then passed to the part of the osloader.exe common to all processor architectures:

+Different versions of NTLDR were used for several different architectures.
+On Itanium-based systems, a system-reserved EFI system partition (ESP) is used containing ia64ldr.efi, which initializes the OS.
+Windows Server 2003 for x86-64 and Windows XP Professional x64 Edition used a native 64-bit version of NTLDR (though beta versions still used the 32-bit version of NTLDR).

-In Windows releases starting from Windows Vista and Windows Server 2008, NTLDR has been split off back to its boot manager and system loader parts: the Windows Boot Manager and winload.exe.
-The boot manager part has been completely rewritten; it no longer uses boot.ini as a configuration file, although the bootcfg utility for modifying boot.ini is still present for the case of multi-boot configurations with Windows versions up to Windows XP and Windows Server 2003.
+In Windows releases starting from Windows Vista and Windows Server 2008, NTLDR was split off into two parts: Windows Boot Manager for the boot manager and winload.exe for the system loader.
+The boot manager part has been completely rewritten; it no longer uses boot.ini as a configuration file, although the bootcfg utility for modifying boot.ini is still present in the case of multi-boot configurations with Windows versions up to Windows XP and Windows Server 2003.

 Command-line interface

-The bootsect.exe utility program in the Windows PE tools has options /nt52 (NTLDR) and /nt60 (Vista and up) to store a NTLDR or Vista boot record in the first sector of a specified partition.
+The bootsect.exe utility program in the Windows PE tools has options (/nt52 (NTLDR) and /nt60 (Vista and up)) to store a NTLDR or Vista boot record in the first sector of a specified partition.
 The command can be used for FAT and NTFS based file systems.
 It replaces the FixFAT and FixNTFS tools.